History of tram and light rail transit systems by country: Ethiopia

 In Ethiopia, construction by China Railway Group Limited was ongoing on Addis Ababa Light Rail in 2013.
 The Ethiopian Railway Corporation began construction of the 34.25 km double-track electrified light rail project in December 2011, funded by the Export-Import Bank of China.
 Initially, the system would have two lines.
 The project was expected to take three years to complete, and trial operations began in early 2015.
+The systems is partially running on viaducts independent from other traffic.

 Mauritius

 In Mauritius, the Metro Express light rail system was inaugurated in 2019, and opened for general use in January 2020.
-This was the first rail system to operate on the island since the closure of the heavy rail system in the 1960s.

-Nigeria

-Abuja's light rail network began operation in 2018, the first of its kind in West Africa.
+Mauritius had been without a railway system following the closure of Mauritius Government Railways in the 1950s.
+The last passenger train ran on 31 March 1956, between Port Louis and Curepipe.